rockimmortal/riweb/src/backend/src/event/event-search/README.md

 q: String,
 entry_count: int
 ```
-Returns a list of events and a portion of their info
+Returns a json list of events and their details